justinrlee/dcos-notes/README.md

-# dcos-notes
+# DC/OS Notes, Comments, and Walkthroughs

-FAQs for Mesosphere DC/OS (OSS and EE)
+This is an unofficial document, put together by members of the DC/OS community, to assist in the usage of DC/OS (Open Source and Enterprise Editions)